 Microservices: Helping Companies Efficiently Deploy, Productionize, and Scale ML Models

-Research reveals that microservices have seen continued adoption, and the market is expected to grow exponentially over the next decade.
+Research reveals that there has been a tremendous increase in microservices deployment, and the market is expected to grow exponentially over the next decade.
 The global market of microservices architecture is projected to be worth $8.07 billion by 2026, up from $2.07 in 2018, growing at a healthy CAGR of 18.6%.
 With both the microservices architecture and MLOps on ascendancy, combining the concepts promise to bring ML success to enterprises that are envisioning a future that relies on fast application deployment, seamless operations, and agile development.

 The architecture to develop and deploy machine learning models has a telling impact on its success.
 The ML model lifecycle ideally has four key components, which are:

 The microservices-based architecture helps create a robust ML model lifecycle, which ensures mitigation of challenges arising from underutilization and mismanagement of data scientists and data engineers, fragmented communication, and siloed operations.
 Also, microservices-based architectures make ML models more intuitive for the users, thereby increasing productivity and improving the customer experience.

 Another key element of microservices-driven MLOps is going serverless, which is crucial for automating container development, auto-scaling of workflow, and improved visibility and monitoring.
 To build automated ML pipelines, implementing serverless frameworks and utilizing an open-source tool, such as Kubeflow, is essential.
 By using Kubeflow pipelines and serverless frameworks, such as MLRun or Nuclio, enterprises can quickly develop and deploy automated ML pipelines without the need to overtly focus on DevOps.